The Lookup field enables you to “look up” data from another form’s entries. Learn more about creating data lookups.

 Select the source form from the list of available forms in your organization.
 Please note that:

 - Once you save your form, the lookup source cannot be changed.

 - By default, you cannot look up data from encrypted forms – you must specifically allow the entry data to be available under the form settings.
 However, if you set up a Lookup field prior to enabling encryption, the Lookup field will continue to work.

 - The Lookup field will still look up data from forms that have been archived (but not deleted).

-- If you delete an entry from the source form, that lookup choice value will disappear.
-Likewise, if you delete a field from the source form that’s referenced by the Lookup field, that data will also be gone, and an error message will appear in the Lookup field settings until you update the form.
+- When you delete an entry from the source form, that lookup choice value will disappear.
+Likewise, when you delete a field from the source form that’s referenced by the Lookup field, that data will also be gone, and an error message will appear in the Lookup field settings until you update the form.

 - Once you save your form, an icon will display next to the source form on the forms homepage.
 If you hover over the icon, you can see exactly which form is referencing the source form: